ryokbys/nap-doc/docs/index.md

 This is a documentation of **Nagoya Atomistic-simulation Package (nap)**.

--   **nap** is hosted at Github: <https://github.com/ryokbys/nap>
--   **nap** includes the following programs and utilities:
+- **nap** consists of the following programs and utilities:
     - *pmd*: Fortran program of massively parallel molecular dynamics
     - *fitpot*: Fortran program for fitting the parameters of neural-network potential
-    -   *fp.py*: Python script for fitting the parameters of classical potentials
-    -   *nappy*: Python scripts for pre- and post-processing
+    - *nappy*: Python scripts for pre- and post-processing, which also includes:
+        - *napsys.y or napsys*: converting or manipulating atom configuration
+        - *fp.py or napopt*: fitting the parameters of classical potentials
+- **nap** is hosted at Github: <https://github.com/ryokbys/nap>
 - **Nagoya** is the name of a city in Japan, where the project started.

 ------------------------------------------------------------------------